Undergraduate Students | Academic Integrity

 • Submitting the identical or substantially the same assignment or portions thereof to fulfill the requirements for two or more courses without approval of the instructors involved, including when repeating a course; or submitting the identical or substantially the same assignment or portions thereof from a previously completed course to fulfill the requirements for another course without the approval of the instructor of the latter course; or submitting the identical or substantially the same assignment or portions thereof to fulfill the requirements for two or more academic assignments within a course without the approval of the instructor;

-• Completing or participating in the completion of any portion of an academic assignment for another student to submit as his or her own work, including taking a quiz or an examination for another student;
+• Completing or participating in the completion of any portion of an academic assignment for another student to submit as their own work, including taking a quiz or an examination for another student;

 • Providing answers, information, or materials to another student in a manner not authorized by the instructor, including one’s own completed coursework.